-Design related aspects of construction and the use of buildings, non-destructive testing, simulation, measurement of energy, environmental performance.
+- design related aspects of construction and the use of buildings

 Cities and technology

-Changing relationship between utilities, the development, planning and management of contemporary cities.
+- the changing relationship between utilities, the development, planning and management of contemporary cities

-Culture and the built environment: cultural change, transformation of the built environment.
+- culture and the built environment, including cultural change and transformation of the built environment

 Design history and theory